Skip to main content

 Academic

-The architecture of regulation reveals a sophisticated attempt to reconcile two powerful, and at times competing, public policy objectives.
+The architecture of wellness program regulation reveals a sophisticated attempt to reconcile two powerful, and at times competing, public policy objectives.
 On one hand, the Affordable Care Act (ACA) actively promoted employer-sponsored wellness programs as a mechanism for controlling healthcare costs.
 On the other, the ADA and GINA stand as critical bulwarks protecting individuals from discrimination and ensuring the privacy of their health and genetic information.
 The 30% incentive ceiling is the fulcrum upon which these objectives are balanced.

 The legal concept of “voluntariness” under the ADA is defined by an incentive limit designed to prevent financial coercion.